Lee Grant (footballer, born 1983): Manchester United

 Grant signed for Premier League club Manchester United on 3 July 2018 on a two-year contract for an undisclosed fee, reported to be £1.5 million.
 He was assigned the number 13 shirt.
-Grant made his debut for Manchester United on 25 September 2018, as a substitute for Juan Mata, after Sergio Romero was sent off, in an EFL Cup tie against Derby County, United lost 8–7 on penalties following a 2–2 draw.
+Grant made his debut for Manchester United on 25 September 2018, as a substitute for Juan Mata, after Sergio Romero was sent off, in an EFL Cup tie against Derby County.
+United lost 8–7 on penalties following a 2–2 draw.

 He made his first start for the club, and his European debut, on 28 November 2019 in a 2–1 loss away to Astana in the UEFA Europa League.

 On 5 March 2020, Grant signed a contract extension with Manchester United until the end of the 2020–21 season.
 On 2 July 2021, he signed another contract extension with the club until the end of the 2021–22 season.
 He retired in May 2022.

 Coaching career

 On 26 May 2022, after announcing his retirement from playing, Grant was appointed first-team coach at Ipswich Town.

+On 28 May 2025, Grant was appointed manager of League One side Huddersfield Town on a three-year contract.

+Personal life

+Born in England, Grant is of Jamaican descent.
+His son, True Grant, is also a goalkeeper playing for Manchester City.